 The purpose of this document is to provide the campus with a general overview of the University’s Case Management process for COVID-19, so that our community can anticipate the general steps/actions of a case that they may be involved with.
 Please note that this document does not cover every detail or step of the process, which, at times, may be altered for the entire campus or on a case-by-case basis, following best practices or to better address unique variables of each case.

-The University community is also encouraged to review three other documents that are essential to mitigating the risks connected the COVID-19 pandemic:
+The University community is also encouraged to review two other documents that are essential to mitigating the risks connected the COVID-19 pandemic:

 Stay up-to-date with University cases via our dashboard.

-The Case Managment Guide has the following sections
+The Case Management Guide has the following sections

 The University’s Case Management process involves the following:

 It should be noted that individuals may be ill for reasons unrelated to COVID-19.
 At minimum, individuals with a non-COVID-19 related sickness should also remain home until they have been without symptoms for 24 hours.

 Individual case communication will be conducted via phone or email.
 The campus is encouraged to save this contact information for the COVID-19 Case Management Team to be able to identify, share and quickly respond to any case related information.

 If the Case Management Team is unable to reach an individual in a timely manner, they may then reach out to the individual’s academic advisor/chair, Student Life dean, or supervisor (as applicable) to help facilitate a timely response and intervention.
 While some cases may require same-day contact of the individual, other case-related communication should occur within the first 48 hours.
 To assist with contact trace efforts with a potential COVID-19 case, the Case Management team may also make contact with event organizers, faculty, Student Life deans, and/or supervisors to identify potential close contacts.